kushagharahi/0waste/README.md

 Won Best Environmental Hack at EarthxHack 2018

 All code developed at EarthxHack 2018 24 hour hackathon.
+Co-developed by @stephenhales

 ## Ever been confused when confronted with these bins?
 ![Landfill, Compost, Recycling bins](https://i.imgur.com/tq6NurE.jpg)